unity3d-jp/MeshSync/Documentation~/BidirectionalSync.md

 If the option to bake modifiers was enabled in blender, a mesh that is sent from Unity back into blender will have those modifiers applied and removed.

-## Splines
-If the Unity Splines package version 2 is installed in the Unity project and "Curves as Mesh" is disbled in blender, the MeshSyncServer in Unity creates splines from blender curves.
-These can be edited in Unity and are sent back to blender.
-This feature is intended to be used to easily change geometry node curve inputs from inside Unity.

 ---------------------